salesforce-misc/violet-conversations/README.md

 ### Persistence
 These plugins will allow you to easily store and load data from a data store.

+There are two persistence plugins currently provided - these include the Salesforce integration plugin `violetStoreSF` and the Postgres integration plugin `violetStorePG`.

+If you are using the Postgres plugin then you will need to set up the `DATABASE_URL` environment variable.

-The main plugin provided currently is the Salesforce integration plugin `violetStoreSF`.
-If you are using this integration, then you will need to set up the following environment variables (locally and on any deployed platform): `V_SFDC_CLIENT_ID`, `V_SFDC_CLIENT_SECRET`, `V_SFDC_USERNAME` and `V_SFDC_PASSWORD`.
+If you are using the Salesforce plugin then you will need to set up the following environment variables (locally and on any deployed platform): `V_SFDC_CLIENT_ID`, `V_SFDC_CLIENT_SECRET`, `V_SFDC_USERNAME` and `V_SFDC_PASSWORD`.